ict4s24-tcict/ict4s24-tcict.github.io/index.md

 indispensable [[^3]].
-This growth is driven by a self-imposed innovation paradigm, by the power of the ICT sector to manufacture a demand for processing capacity that can only be satisfied by another generation of chips, by a framework of regulations and policy that emphasizes growth and competitiveness over sufficiency [[^4]], and by an unwavering belief in Moore’s law (i.e., semiconductor chips doubling in capacity every 2 years, no matter what purpose they serve).
+This growth is driven by a self-imposed innovation paradigm, by the power of the ICT sector to manufacture a demand for processing capacity that can only be satisfied by another generation of chips, by a framework of regulations and policy that emphasises growth and competitiveness over sufficiency [[^4]], and by an unwavering belief in Moore’s law (i.e., semiconductor chips doubling in capacity every 2 years, no matter what purpose they serve).
 This enormous ‘progress’ came with the